A quick sketch of the complexity of people.

 I take the change, and look back at him as the proprietor puts the stuff in a bag.
 I drop my hand down and finger my son’s hair as I wait.

-The boys are still standing pretty much in the same place, but the other one is paying attention to something else.
-I exchange one last look with the boy.
+The boys are still standing pretty much in the same place, but the other one–the whisperer–is paying attention to something else.
+I exchange one last look with the whispered-to boy.
 No words: for each of our reasons, we have nothing to say, or nothing we can say, there and then.

-Except I sense some kindness in the boy’s eyes.
+Except, given the uncomfortably long duration of this eye-to-eye with this stranger, I begin sense some kindness in his eyes.
 He is young, but on the verge of his own individuality.
 He is entering the peak years of the crucible-hot formation of his masculinity: ad agencies, media empires, every force in the culture around him is ramping up first to tell him who he is, then sell him what he needs to be who he is.
 Male femininity is not part of this onslaught.

-Except he is himself, and for a flicker, I see this in his eyes, and I wonder perhaps whether when he was looking at my boy, he didn’t see an object for derision, but maybe himself, a dozen or so years ago.
+This boy is also simply himself, something beyond “a boy,” and for a flicker, I see this in his eyes, and I wonder perhaps whether when he was looking at my boy, he didn’t see an object for derision, but maybe himself, a dozen or so years before.